PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 > How does it handle web changes in the search location?

 For changing the location of the searcher, this should work, but with lots of rescanning of the initial scan.
-Each time you change the location of the server, Speed Scan will restart its initial scan.
+Each time you change the location of the server, Speed Scheduler will restart its initial scan.
 Since SpeedScan records data about each search location, it is sensitive to changes in the location, and has to start over with the initial scan every time it is changed.
 This is true even if you move back to an already scanned location, but the loc is only slightly different.

 > Is the speed limit also used when changing the scanner location?